Helium atom: Approximation methods

-A good theoretical descriptions of helium including the perturbation term can be obtained within the Hartree–Fock and Thomas–Fermi approximations (see below).
+A good theoretical description of helium including the perturbation term can be obtained within the Hartree–Fock and Thomas–Fermi approximations (see below).

 The Hartree–Fock method is used for a variety of atomic systems.
 However it is just an approximation, and there are more accurate and efficient methods used today to solve atomic systems.
 The "many-body problem" for helium and other few electron systems can be solved with high numerical accuracy.
 For example, the ground state energy of helium has been computed to 40 digits, -2.903724377034119598311159245194404446696925309 hartree, but the difference between the value and experiment is not understood.